jfinley6/weather-browser/README.md

 ## Acknowledgments

-* Thanks to Joe and SketchDeck for this awesome oppurtunity!
+* Thanks to Flatiron for giving us the tools to complete this!